mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 Other pairs and individuals had other tactics.
 Parent Mark made a comment showing that he was aware of the particular value of the in-class sessions to overcome some kinds of blockages.

+### On different kinds of snags / blocks

+#### On Debugging and Embracing Different Types of Errors

+NOTE - THIS SECTION SEEMS QUITE NICHE - PERHAPS DROP OR MOVE TO A LATER DISUSSION - WHAT ARE THE ESSENTIAL POINTS?

+ In the context surrounding the interaction outlined in the above vignette, the parent had tried valiantly to overcome a conflict caused by incomplete documentation and her own incomplete knowledge of the computational patterns used in the construction of the game's code.
+A way to start to normalise the experience of overcoming blocks is to get greater granularity on into the detail and types or errors.
+In the art of war on errors, we must know our enemy.
+These include:

+ -   **Syntax and Program Errors** are errors in your code which stop the game from functioning at all, often resulting in a blank screen.
+ -   **No Behaviour Bugs** are errors which in your code which don't stop the game from functioning but your intended effect is not present when it should be.
+ -   **Glitches** don't stop your game from running but as you play you see that there is an unintended effect.
+The game does something different from what we want it to do.

+#### Syntax and Program errors vs No Behaviour

+Find examples.

+Sh & Th for example gets so frustrated that keeps moving on to create compound errors.
+One no behaviour bug can be worked around but a syntax bug stops everything.

+#### Examples of Glitch types of errors

+Short examples of different types and the affect implications.

+Glitch errors can be productive.

+**Productive in exploring code / creating new game opportunites** An interesting one where the x / y axis mix up for Te 2019-03-18 leads to a new challenge in the game.

+**Productive in in**

+- Glitch - 2019-05-08 - Te and Da  - create moving enemy but it totally leaves the screen.
+This caused amusement and participants knew how they thought they would follow that up.

+ The game making style of some participants -- for the most part young people -- seemed particularly likely to induce glitches and their unintended effects in game play.
+As a facilitator I began to celebrate these glitches with participants and explore with them the opportunities they provided to understand the related code in a way that was often concrete, engaging and and playful.

+#### Discussion on Errors

+Further analysis of the different kinds of errors that are likely to arrive and testing different strategies for dealing with them that take into account the zone or proximal development of the participants may provide not only useful input for the participants, but also opportunities to check understandings of processes and game patterns and computational patterns in use.

+Question - do more useful / less de-motivating errors result from remixing and game patching?
+Question - what impact does the process of being driven by GDPs have on how users deal with errors?
+PERHAPS EXPLORE LATER?

+Perhaps see the above glitch examples.
+Not fully understanding every line of code can create a fun, unpredictable environment.
+We can infer from these examples that wrong behaviour may be easier to investigate and to correct than no-behaviour errors.

+Aspects of the design encourage this kinds of error.
+Certainly the process of code patching does.

 ## Discussion